 If you’re ready to adopt an agile marketing approach, there are a few things you’ll need to do.

-- Agile marketing teams often consist of members from different departments, such as content creation, social media management, data analysis, and design, working together collaboratively to achieve common goals.
-This setup fosters better communication, enhances creativity, and enables faster decision-making, ensuring that your marketing campaigns stay adaptive and effective in today’s fast-paced business environment.
+- Agile marketing teams often consist of members from different departments, such as content creation, social media management, data analysis, and design, working together to achieve common goals.
+This setup fosters better communication, enhances creativity, and enables faster decision-making, ensuring your marketing campaigns stay adaptive and effective in today’s fast-paced business environment.

 - Furthermore, you’ll need to plan how to implement phase distribution marketing within your organization.
 This plan should include short-term, medium-term, and long-term goals.